anonutopia/anonutopians/anote.md

 #### TODO - v1.0.0

-- [ ] gateway - put done in memory
 - [ ] automatic lease to new nodes
 - [ ] wallet - lease and stake
 - [ ] monitor nodes / leases